Understanding peacefulness through the world news: Results

-We make a selection of four countries to study their level of peacefulness further.
-We aim to capture various scenarios on the models' accuracy and the models' explanation of the global and local predictive behavior.
-In particular, we choose Saudi Arabia and Yemen to understand better and interpret the results and errors of the predictive models based on historical data.
-Additionally, we choose the United Kingdom and the United States to estimate their future GPI values to gain some initial insights into the country's peace before the official GPI score becomes available.
+Furthermore, we select four countries to study in-depth their peacefulness and the factors that drive it.
+We aim to capture various scenarios on the models' accuracy and the models' explanation.
+Particularly, we choose Saudi Arabia and Yemen to understand better and interpret the results and errors of the predictive models based on historical data.
+Additionally, we choose the United Kingdom and the United States to estimate their future GPI values to gain initial insights into the country's peace before the official GPI score becomes available.